What Are Indices?

 The advantages of investing in Indices.

 Indices are much more diversified and therefore carry less risk than trading on individual stocks which can sometimes present surprising price movements.
-For instance, having your binary-option trade on the entire index instead of an individual stock, means you are spreading any risk across the whole index.
+For instance, having your trade on the entire index instead of an individual stock, means you are spreading any risk across the whole index.
 Indices have a general trend that reflects the sentiment of an entire market.
-Binary options are perfect for speculating on Indices as their movements usually are consistent and therefore simple to predict.
+Trading online is perfect for speculating on Indices as their movements usually are consistent and therefore simple to predict.

 What Are the Risks of Trading Indices?

 Because an Index is comprised of many companies, it is impractical to analyze them all.
 Conventional Index traders have to invest through brokers and therefore rely on the opinion of market analysts, who may give generalized recommendations based on the inaccurate and out-of-date information.
-The best way to avoid this kind of risk is to invest through binary options.
-It is less time consuming and instead of charting points you only need to pick the general direction of the number ‘up’ or ‘down’.
+The best way to avoid this kind of risk is to invest through online trading.
+It is less time consuming and instead of charting points you assign the general direction in a contract.

-We invite you to consult with your Weiss Finance account manager today for more information.
+We invite you to consult with your Weiss Finance customer representative today for more information.